bbauska/W3Cx-2of5/README.md

 </p>

-Like in the example above, the header can and frequently does contain headings <h1> to <h6>.
+Like in the example above, the header can and frequently does contain headings &lt;h1&gt; to &lt;h6&gt;.
 In the case of headings, they do not have be to be used within a header.

-<b>Important:</b> Headings are extremely helpful as a navigation tool for
-assistive technology users.
+**Important:** Headings are extremely helpful as a navigation tool for assistive technology users.
 While it is valid to skip header levels (have an h4 after an h2), it is not a good practice.
 Assistive technology often relies on the semantics of headings to understand your